How Baqend built a real-time web analytics platform using Amazon Kinesis Data Analytics for Apache Flink

 - This data stream is consumed by a Kinesis Data Analytics for Apache Flink application.

-- The data is ingested into Amazon ES.
+- The data is ingested into Amazon OpenSearch Service.

 - This streaming application relies on AWS Secrets Manager to store and access the credentials for Elasticsearch with basic HTTP authentication.